 Without setting expectations and increasing awareness, employee devices add a real risk to your security.

 Your employees are human – they are going to make mistakes.
 It happens to the best of us at some point.
 Many of these mistakes do not really pose any threat to data security, such as dropping and damaging their company smartphone.
 However, some mistakes do result in security concerns.
 Common oversights include having a laptop stolen from their unlocked car, writing down and posting passwords, forgetting to lock their screens when they leave their workstation, or mistakenly sending a sensitive email to the wrong person.

 Human error is ultimately inevitable; you can’t fully eradicate it.
-However, by increasing security awareness and educating your team, you can help to reduce its occurrence and some of your risk.
+However, by increasing security awareness and educating your team on malware, phishing scams, and other types of cybercrime you can help to reduce its occurrence and some of your risk.